“An artist’s true wealth comes from the diversity of his creation” (Lebadang).

-Lê Bá Đảng (Lê, his surname, Bá, his middle name and Đảng, his given name) was born on 27 June 1921 at Bích La Đông, (in Quảng Trị, near Huế, the former imperial capital of Viêt Nam), into a family of fairly rich peasants.
-In 1950, he chose to call himself Lebadang, a contraction of his three names, and this was the name he was to use to sign his works of art.
+Lê Bá Đảng (Lê, his surname, Bá, his middle name and Đảng, his given name) was born on 27 June 1921 at Bích La Đông, (in Quang Tri near Huê, the former imperial capital of Vietnam), into a family of fairly rich peasants.
+From 1950, Lebadang connected the syllables of his name when signing.
+This became his signature for all his works.

 1921 – 1939

 It was at Bich La Dông, his own village near Quang Tri in central Vietnam, that he completed his primary studies.
 However, as soon as he grew into adolescence he felt an urgent need to escape and travel to France.
 Still under age, he signed up with “Indigenous Manpower” (Main d’œuvre indigène, M.O.I) a branch of the French Ministry of Labour.
 His father was unable to cancel his recruitment application and, with nowhere to turn, was forced to see his son leave.